 How the Collection Agencies Act Protects You

-- Harassing language or treatment: Collectors are not allowed to converse with you in any way that may be perceived as harassment.
+- Harassing language or treatment: Collectors are not allowed to converse with you in any way that may sound like harassment.
 This can range from using derogatory language in conversations to making excessive calls in a single day.
 A collector cannot curse at you, yell, or make threats that are not allowable within the boundaries of the law, such as threatening jail time for not paying your credit card bill.

-- Withholding information: The collector must also disclose the bank, lender or creditor that originally held the debt in question.
+- Withholding information: The collector must also disclose the bank, lender, or creditor that initially held the debt in question.
 They cannot withhold the name of the original debtor from you for any reason.

 - Legal action without prior notification: A collector may not pursue legal action against you to collect on a debt without notifying you in writing first.
 This means a collector can’t take you to court to make you pay on a debt unless they first inform you of the intent to take that action.

-- Contact with friends, family or co-workers: A collections agent can’t call your parents, siblings, other relatives, friends, neighbours, boss or co-workers in an effort to collect on your debt.
+- Contact with friends, family, or co-workers: A collections agent can’t call your parents, siblings, other relatives, friends, neighbours, boss, or co-workers to collect on your debt.
 They must deal directly with you.
-A relative or friend could only be contacted if he or she appears as a co-signer or co-borrower on the account.
+Similarly, they can’t ask you about debts for other persons.
+They can only contact a relative or friend if he or she appears as a co-signer or co-borrower on the account.

 Understanding Your Rights in Collections